transferwise/openbanking-client/README.md

 //
 // Step 4 - submit the payment for execution
 //

+//
+// Step 4a (optional) - check for sufficient funds on the source account
+//

+FundsConfirmationResponse fundsConfirmationResponse = paymentClient.getFundsConfirmation(consentId,
+    authorizationCode,
+    aspspDetails);

 DomesticPaymentRequest paymentRequest = DomesticPaymentRequest.builder()
     // set the properties according to the payment attempt